Welcome to Wesley-Knox!

-Throughout the year, at almost every Wesley-Knox event, you’ll find Brian Dalton, Brian MscKinnon and John McFall and sometimes others taking photos.
-Often, within minutes, they are posted to a Wesley-Knox Facebook page.
-Photos are also archived on a Flickr website and, once each year, John McFall dives into this archive to produce a comprehensive and much-appreciated pictorial review for the Annual General Meeting.
-Here is John’s 2015 offering, music is by our Wesley-Knox choirs.
-To view, click on the image below and you will be taken to a YouTube site.
+Throughout the year, at almost every Wesley-Knox event, you’ll find Brian Dalton, Brian Mackinnon, John McFall and sometimes others taking photos.
+Often, within minutes, they are posted to the Wesley-Knox Facebook page.
+The photos are also archived on Flickr and, once a year, John McFall dives into this vast archive to produce a comprehensive and much-appreciated pictorial review for the Annual General Meeting.
+Here is John’s 2017 Pictorial Review, music is by our Wesley-Knox choirs.
+To view, click on the image below.
+You will be taken to a YouTube site.
 Choose full screen, turn up the sound and enjoy!